Deadly earthquake exacerbates suffering of displaced Syrians

 The quake caused total and partial damage to buildings in at least 58 villages, towns and cities in northwestern Syria, according to the Syrian Observatory for Human Rights, a Britain-based war monitor.

-More than 1,300 people were killed in Turkey and Syria, with the toll expected to climb.
-In the opposition-held territory in Syria, more than 100 were reported dead, but hundreds more were believed be buried under the rubble of their homes.
+More than 2,300 people were killed in Turkey and Syria, with the toll expected to climb.
+In the opposition-held territory in Syria, at least 390 were reported dead, but hundreds more were believed be buried under the rubble of their homes.

 “This disaster will worsen the suffering of Syrians already struggling with a severe humanitarian crisis,” Carsten Hansen, the director for Middle East at the Norwegian Refugee Council, said in a statement.
 “Millions have already been forced to flee by war in the wider region and now many more will be displaced by disaster.”